Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 The table for the data to be written to will be automatically created by the connector.

-Configure and install the connector to load data
+Configure and install the connector to load data.
+Run the following in your shell:

 ```bash
 export KAFKA_TOPIC=LIFT_TICKETS_KAFKA_BATCH
 eval $(cat .env)